HenriqueNPinho/FEUP-COMP/README.md

 **CONS:**

-Time was too short for the size of the project, plus we had to deal with half the team giving up.
+Time was too short for the size of the project, plus we had to deal with half the team giving up, until they said they quit, we had to work for 4, which delayed everything.
-So until they said they quit, we had to work for 4, which delayed everything.
+So some features were not implemented.